tbrown/adventures/_posts/1915-05-01-dani-meadow-mouse.markdown

 ashamed of it--not the least little bit.

-"You see, it's this way," said Dani, as she sat on her doorstep one sunny morning talking to her friend, old Mr. Toad.
+"You see, it's this way," said Dani, as she sat on her doorstep one sunny morning talking to her friend, old Mrs. Toad.
 "If I weren't afraid, I wouldn't be all the time watching out, and if I weren't all the time watching out, I wouldn't have any more chance than that foolish red ant running across in front of you."

-Old Mr. Toad looked where Dani was pointing, and her tongue darted out and back again so quickly that Dani wasn't sure that she saw it at all, but when she looked for the ant it was nowhere to be seen, and there was a satisfied twinkle in Mr. Toad's eyes.
+Old Mrs. Toad looked where Dani was pointing, and her tongue darted out and back again so quickly that Dani wasn't sure that she saw it at all, but when she looked for the ant it was nowhere to be seen, and there was a satisfied twinkle in Mrs. Toad's eyes.
 There was an answering twinkle in Dani's own eyes as she continued.

 "No, sir," said he, "I wouldn't stand a particle more chance than